Portuguese CEAL tax: the complete guide (August 2024)

 The CEAL payment

-Who has to pay the CEAL?
+Who had to pay the CEAL?

-When and how is the CEAL paid?
+When and how was the CEAL paid?

-Is the CEAL deductible?
+Was the CEAL deductible?

 What is a deductible expense?